cloud-native-toolkit/automation-solutions/boms/infrastructure/azure/openshift-upi/1-quickstart/README.md

-## Get an OpenShift IPI cluster running on Azure
+## Get an OpenShift UPI cluster running on Azure

 ### Prereqs